 They say they will be providing a 25-year warranty on my roof.
 That protects against leaks from the points at which they attach their panels to my roof.

 Meanwhile I’ve been refining the numbers on my spreadsheet.
 Savings each month will vary according to how much solar is used and how much is taken from the grid.
 It is not simply the total generated minus the total used, because I only get a credit of 75% retail from the utility.
+(This varies greatly from place to place.)
 So the more I use solar instead of the grid, the less I pay.
 I can calculate a maximum savings (all solar used, none sent to the grid) and a minimum (no solar used, all sent to the grid).
 For projections, I’ll use a figure midway between those two points.

 Solar is not a substitute for conservation.